chef/omnitruck/README.md

    'shotgun config.ru'

-This will launch a Rack server that will run the Omnitruck app at http://localhost:9393/ (the port number will only be 9393 if using shotgun, it will vary with other methods)
+This will launch a Rack server that will run the Omnitruck app at http://localhost:9393/ (the port number will only be 9393 if using shotgun, it will vary with other methods).

+<b>NOTE: The unfortunate thing about shotgun is that it does not output any default logging.
+To see the default logging, you will need to just run unicorn without shotgun:</b>

+   'unicorn'

 # Working with the app